zold-io/wts.zold.io/README.md

 * `GET /mobile/token?phone=15551234567&code=6666&noredirect=1`:
   returns `200` and the API access token in the body.
   The `code` is the code from the SMS.
-  If something is wrong, a non-200 code will be returned
+  If something is wrong, a non-200 code will be returned.

 Then, you have to use `/do-confirm` and `/keygap` (see above) to confirm the account of the user.
 Then, when you have the API token,